 Grinnellians are an eclectic bunch:

-- Approximately 13 percent of those who study here are international students from as many as 50 countries;
+- Approximately 18 percent of those who study here are international students from more than 50 countries;

 - The rest are from all 50 states and the District of Columbia.